-Since about 2011 my main research interests focus on questions of the interplay between the study of international conflict resolution and international history.
-In particular, my research interest lies in the fields of the international diplomacy (international mediation, negotiation and diplomatic practice), Arab-Israeli conflict; US foreign policy and Cold War era.
+Since about 2011, my research interests have been concentrated on the Middle East, with a specific focus on exploring the various dimensions of international mediation, negotiation, and diplomatic practices related to the Arab-Israeli conflict and US foreign policy during the Cold War era.
 In essence, I’m interested in analysing the environment of conflict management in ways crucial to our understanding of not only how the conflicts have ended, but also under what circumstances the agreements have been achieved.

 I hold a BA in International Relations, a MA in Diplomacy and a PhD in International History from University of Nottingham.

-My teaching reflects my research interests in international history since the Second World War and the broader subject of conflict resolution, particularly international mediation.
+My teaching reflects my interdisciplinary research interests in international relations, diplomacy and international history since the Second World War and the broader subject of secret intelligence, and conflict resolution, particularly international mediation.

 - National Archives at College Park, MD.